tdwg/bdq/tg2/_review/docs/list/bdqcore/index.md

 **Measure Tests** either count things, or assert that data evaluate as fit for some use (COMPLETE), or not fit for some use (NOT_COMPLETE).
 An example is [MEASURE_VALIDATIONTESTS_NOTCOMPLIANT](https://rs.tdwg.org/bdqcore/terms/453844ae-9df4-439f-8e24-c52498eca84a) that returns the number of Tests of Type Validation that had a response of "NOT_COMPLIANT".

-### 1.9 Test Descriptors
+### 1.9 Key to Vocabulary Terms

-The Test Descriptors are terms that are necessary to comprehensively describe each Test.
+These "Test Descriptors" are terms that are necessary to comprehensively describe each Test.
 Some terms, such as the IRI and term_localName are intended for machine consumption.
 Some terms such as the "Description" are designed to be human-readable and to be understood by consumers of biodiversity data quality reports.
 Terms such as the "Specification" ensure that implementers have no ambiguity about how the Test should be coded.

 | Label (Term) | Definition | Example | Normative |
 | ------------ | ---------- | ------- | --------- |